EvaLaini/fdh_austrian_cadaster_extraction/README.md

 * the models.txt file contains the details of a selection of the models we trained including miou and parameters used for training

 The Probabilities_to_geometries-Austrian.ipynb is the notebook used for getting the probabilities map from the models and extract the corresponding geometries.
 It was adapted from the notebook used in the 1808 cadaster extraction pipeline.

+The model_eval.txt files conatins all the evaluation metrics, IOU per class and MIOU for two images samples and different models.